smallwat3r/shhh/README.md

   <a href="https://github.com/smallwat3r/shhh/blob/master/LICENSE" rel="nofollow"><img src="https://img.shields.io/badge/License-MIT-green.svg" style="max-width:100%;"></a>
 </p>

+## Sunsetting...

+This project is being sunset in favor of [secretapi](https://github.com/smallwat3r/secretapi), which offers a more streamline approach to achieving the same functionality as shhh.

 ## What is it?

 **Shhh** is a tiny Flask app to create encrypted secrets and share